rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/troubleshooting.md

 When forwarding properties is not possible, for whatever reason, there are still workarounds to be able to track both Elements and attach the correct [Events](/taxonomy/events/overview.md) to uncooperative components.

-Everything that [Location Taggers](/tracking/api-reference/location-taggers/overview.md) try to automate, together with the Tracked Elements Observer, can be done manually.
+Everything that [Location Taggers](/tracking/api-reference/location-taggers/overview.md) try to automate, together with the Tagged Elements Observer, can be done manually.

 Let's look at some examples with solutions.